 Typical day at school

-Most preschools in Moscow are open from 8.30am until 5.00pm or 6.00pm.
+Most Russian preschools are open from 8.30am until 5.00pm or 6.00pm.
 In addition, some will offer a late pick-up service up to 7.00pm to help accommodate the needs of working parents.

 Teaching is predominantly in English but some lessons will be in Russian.
 These will typically include counting, words, drawing, painting, music and other educational tasks aimed at preparing the children for the beginning of their formal schooling.